lexadler/style-transfer-bot/README.md

-# Bot with big GAN
+# Telegram bot with style transfer